-Hydrologic Hydraulic connectivity is an important control on runoff generation in response to precipitation events (van Meerveld et al., 2015; Penna et al., 2015; Zuecco et al., 2016).
+Hydraulic connectivity is an important control on runoff generation in response to precipitation events (van Meerveld et al., 2015; Penna et al., 2015; Zuecco et al., 2016).
 It is usually defined as the ability of water, solutes or microorganisms to move from one landscape unit to another along a water flow path (Blume and van Meerveld, 2015; Saffarpour et al., 2016; Vidon and Hill, 2004).
 In the headwater catchments, the connection between the hillslope and the stream is established either when the groundwater table rises above the confining layer at the upland-riparian zone interface to a more permeable layer or when a permeable layer gets continuously saturated (Ocampo et al., 2006; Tromp-van Meerveld and McDonnell, 2006; Vidon and Hill, 2004).
 Changes in connectivity could be related to the differences in the patterns in hydrologic behaviour by considering the underlying controlling processes (Western et al., 2001).
 Therefore, the analysis of groundwater dynamics in different landscape units and across temporal scales is an important step toward understanding when and where the connectivity occurs.

-Groundwater (GW) and soil moisture (SM) dynamics exhibit spatial patterns that can depend on site-characteristics such as soil depth (Penna et al., 2015; Rosenbaum et al., 2012), soil type (Gannon et al., 2014), land cover (Bachmair et al., 2012; Emanuel et al., 2014) and topography (Bachmair and Weiler, 2012; Rosenbaum et al., 2012).
+Groundwater and soil moisture dynamics exhibit spatial patterns that can depend on site-characteristics such as soil depth (Penna et al., 2015; Rosenbaum et al., 2012), soil type (Gannon et al., 2014), land cover (Bachmair et al., 2012; Emanuel et al., 2014) and topography (Bachmair and Weiler, 2012; Rosenbaum et al., 2012).
 Surface and subsurface topography were shown to be important controls on the spatial distribution of groundwater dynamics and connectivity of the hillslope to the riparian zone and the stream (Bachmair and Weiler, 2012; Detty and McGuire, 2010; Loritz et al., 2019; Tromp-van Meerveld and McDonnell, 2006).
 Local slope affects the rainfall drainage, and the upslope contributing area affects the amount of water that could potentially be supplied to a given location as quantified by the Topographic wetness index (TWI)(Beven and Kirkby, 1979).
-The TWI was shown to be a good predictor of hydrologic connectivity in steep forested and grassland catchments with shallow groundwater table, upslope contributing area and TWI were shown to be good predictors of hydrologic connectivity (Emanuel et al., 2014; Loritz et al., 2019; Rinderer et al., 2016, 2017) and
+In steep forested catchments with shallow groundwater table, upslope contributing area and TWI were shown to be good predictors of hydrologic connectivity (Emanuel et al., 2014; Loritz et al., 2019; Rinderer et al., 2016, 2017), while in some studies this relationship existed only during specific wetness conditions or for certain types of rainstorms (Bachmair and Weiler, 2012).